gkotian/gkotian.github.io/travels/_posts/2009-10-08-the-beginning.md

 company has announced the next set of lay-offs, and your job is getting affected.
 You'll be with us for only 6 more months".

-I had come from Bangalore to New Delhi on a 2 week vacation, mainly to attend a close friend's wedding at Dehradun.
+I had come from Bangalore to New Delhi on a 2 week vacation, mainly to attend OJ's wedding at Dehradun.
+OJ was one of my friends from the Breakdown Gang (BDG), as our Leh motorcycling group had come to be known.
+Besides me, Kini, VMK & Paddie (all members of the BDG as well) had also come to New Delhi.

 To be told that you're getting laid-off on the first day of a well-deserved vacation was a setback, but not entirely unexpected.
-The mobile devices division of my company - a large Fortune 500 organization employing thousands of people worldwide - hadn't been profitable for over a year now, and the series of mediocre products in the pipeline was nothing to write home about.
+The mobile devices division of my company - a large Fortune 500 organization employing thousands of people worldwide - had not been profitable for over a year now, and the series of mediocre products in the pipeline was nothing to write home about.
 To add insult to injury, a global financial crisis had set in and jobs being made redundant (a hitherto unheard of situation in India) was becoming all-too-common.

 It was a consolation to be with some of my best buddies when I got the news, and I could easily confide in them.
 Truth be told, they were more dejected over this